andersy005/andersy005/README.md

 # Coucou 👋 🌎

 As a software engineer, it has been extremely rewarding for me to work across institutional and geographical boundaries to collaborate on research tools and software.
-I am currently employed by [@CarbonPlan](https://carbonplan.org/), a non-profit working on data science and policy issues surrounding carbon removal and climate solutions.
+I am currently employed by [@CarbonPlan](https://carbonplan.org/), a non-profit working on open data science tools and climate policy issues surrounding carbon removal and climate solutions.

 Also, I am an advocate for and contributor to open-source software.
 In the scientific Python data ecosystem, I help maintain Xarray, dask-jobqueue, and a few other packages.